jaunt/EJS-Site-Builder-Docs/airfry/data/md/performance/cache.md

 ---
-title: Caching
+title: Caching Data
 order: 14
 ---

-# Caching API and computed data for quick rebuilds
+# Caching Data

 It's likely you might be working on your site for hours at a time.
 If your site uses external APIs to pull data for page generation, or relies on the creation of intensive computed data in your [generate scripts](/templates/generateScript/), you'll likely want to cache the data so that rebuilding the site is fast (until your cache expires or you clear it for a production build).